 UHHHHG.
 You’re kidding me.
 You have got to be kidding

 If what we know about ghouls is true, then the vampire

-comparison is pretty, you know, spot on.
+comparison is pretty apt, you know?
 It makes sense, Warren.
+At

 We!
 Aren’t!
 Hunters!
 I feel like I’m going insane

-danger.
-If it means doing something like this to save him, then
+could be in danger.
+If it means doing something like this to save

-I’m doing it.
-Some undead not-vampire messes with my friends, and
+him, then I’m doing it.
+Some undead not-vampire messes with my

-they’re gonna get it. she said, her hand a tight fist.
+friends, and they’re gonna get it. she said, her hand

 I’m going in there.